 If you’ve been hiding your missing teeth behind closed lips or chewing on one side of your mouth to avoid pain, we have solutions for you!
 You’ll be able to chew and smile with confidence again thanks to our restorative treatments!

 Dental crowns completely cap a damaged tooth for added strength and protection.
-We can use dental crowns to repair a damaged tooth or attach them to dental implants to completely replace a tooth.
+Our dental office in Mesa, AZ can use dental crowns to repair a damaged tooth or attach them to dental implants to completely replace a tooth.

 We also offer partial crowns, called inlays and onlays.